cwcyau/hdruk-phd-ml/README.md

 ## Overview

 The purpose of this course is to provide students with an overview of the cutting edge ideas in modern machine learning with a focus on probabilistic approaches based on Bayesian methodology.
-We will not be able to teach you Bayesian modelling in this eight sessions but we focus on providing a platform to support further detailed learning in your own time.
+We will not be able to teach you Bayesian modelling in its entirety in these eight sessions so we focus on providing a platform to support further detailed learning in your own time.

 *Professor Christopher Yau*
 *Co-Director, HDRUK-Turing PhD Programme in Health Data Science*